Moon-developer/Swifty_protein/README.md

 visualizer to make the world understand its researches.
 Noachlly Global Pharmacetics Drugs & Medicine Inc. works with the mondial protein’s database : the famous PDB (Protein Data Bank).
+As a project we have to visualize the protiens from the database.

 ## Setup